EMD FP45: History and development

-The EMD SDP45 was a good passenger locomotive, but to the Santa Fe Railway it did not look the part.
+The EMD SDP45 performed well in passenger service, but the Santa Fe Railway felt its utilitarian appearance was unsuitable for its passenger trains.
 EMD therefore designed a lightweight "cowl" body to cover the locomotive, though it did not, as in earlier cab units, provide any structural strength, which remained in the frame.
 The cowl provided sleeker looks, better aerodynamics at speed, and allowed the crew to enter the engine compartment en route for diagnostics and maintenance.
 Final drive gear ratio for passenger service was 57:20.

 Orders

 Santa Fe purchased nine of the locomotives (road numbers 100 through 108), and the Milwaukee Road bought five for its passenger service (road numbers 1 through 5).
-The Milwaukee Road units were delivered without dynamic braking.
-Reportedly, Illinois Central Railroad was considering an order for five FP45s as well (EMD order #5742, serial #s 34952-34956), but canceled it.
+The Milwaukee Road units were delivered without dynamic brakes.
+Reportedly, Illinois Central Railroad was considering an order for five FP45s as well (EMD order #5742, serial #s 34952–34956), but canceled it.
 Such low production was feasible and profitable for EMD since the locomotive was fundamentally just a re-clothed SDP45.
 Power, as in the SDP45, was from a V20 645E3 engine (or prime mover) developing 3600 hp.

 Derivatives

 A freight-only derivative, the EMD F45, was sold in greater numbers (86) to Santa Fe, the Great Northern Railway, and the Burlington Northern Railroad.
-Amtrak bought a similar passenger locomotive based on the 3000 hp SD40-2, the SDP40F.
+Amtrak purchased a similar passenger locomotive based on the 3000 hp SD40-2, the SDP40F.
+After a series of derailments and their subsequent withdrawal, Amtrak traded 18 units to the Santa Fe, where they were converted for freight use.
+The converted locomotives were designated as SDF40-2.

-The last three F45's in service were on the Montana Rail Link and the New York, Susquehanna and Western Railway in the northern and northeastern United States.
+The last three F45s in service were on the Montana Rail Link and the New York, Susquehanna and Western Railway in the northern and northeastern United States.
 These units were taken out of service in 2006 for the MRL and 2010 for the NYSW.
-Two are known to survive, with one located at the Izaak Walton Inn, now converted into a lodge.
+Three are known to survive, with one located at the Izaak Walton Inn, now converted into a lodge.

 Rebuilds

-Between April 1980 and December 1982, Santa Fe's San Bernardino shops rebuilt eight FP45s 5940-5943, 5945-5948.
-They emerged as 5990-5993, 5995-5998, and were redesignated SDFP45s.
+Between April 1980 and December 1982, Santa Fe's San Bernardino shops rebuilt eight FP45s 5940–5943, 5945–5948.
+They emerged as 5990–5993, 5995–5998, and were redesignated SDFP45s.
 The 5944 was retired in September 1981 on account of a wreck at Toland, Texas.
 Electrically they were upgraded to SD45-2 standards.
 Mechanically, they were re-geared from 59:18 to 60:17, reducing their top speed from 89 to 83 mph (143 to 134 km/h).

-In the mid 1980s Santa Fe again re-geared them - this time to 62:15 for 71 mph (114 km/h).
+In the mid-1980s Santa Fe again re-geared them - this time to 62:15 for 71 mph (114 km/h).

 Withdrawal

 Milwaukee Road's FP45s were all sold for scrap in 1981 and 1984.
 Santa Fe SDFP45 No. 5944 was wrecked in 1981, Santa Fe SDFP45 No. 96 was wrecked in 1994 on Cajon Pass.
-While No. 91 was sold to the Wisconsin Central in January 1995, becoming their #6652 and the rest stayed in service right up until the BN/SF merger in 1996, and were retired shortly after the merger.
+While No. 91 was sold to the Wisconsin Central in January 1995, becoming their #6652 and the rest stayed in service right up until the BNSF merger in September of 1995, and were retired shortly after the merger.